lekovicpavle13-lgtm/pasinux/README.md

 - **Freestanding:** a genuinely preemptive round-robin scheduler driven by real hardware interrupts — the PIT timer IRQ calls `sched_fs_on_tick()` to count down a process's time slice, and the shared ISR return path calls `sched_fs_maybe_switch()` to swap the saved register frame (and `CR3`, if the process has its own address space).
 Note: the freestanding scheduler currently ignores the priority argument passed to `sched_fs_create_process()` — every process gets equal round-robin time, unlike the hosted version's priority tiers.

 ### CPU / architecture layer (`arch/`, freestanding only)
-The part that doesn't exist in the hosted build — real x86 protected-mode plumbing:
+Real x86 protected-mode plumbing that doesn't exist in the hosted build:

 - **GDT** (`gdt.c/h`) — 6 entries: kernel code/data, user code/data, and a TSS descriptor, giving ring 0 and ring 3 segments.
 - **TSS** (`tss.c/h`) — used for the `esp0` kernel-stack switch on ring 3 → ring 0 transitions.